jimmyzhang2003/grpc-phone-book-app/README.md

 ```

 ## Start the Client
-To start the client, simply build the PhoneBook application in XCode and run on an iPhone simulator.
+To start the client, simply build the PhoneBook application in Xcode and run on an iPhone simulator.